lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 Alternative formats for CRED_I and CRED_R MAY be used.
 When using a resumption PSK, CRED_I and CRED_R MUST be the credentials from the initial EDHOC exchange, for example public-key credentials such as X.509 certificates.

 Implementations MUST ensure that CRED_I and CRED_R are distinct, e.g., by carrying distinct identities in their sub claims (e.g., "42-50-31-FF-EF-37-32-39" and "23-11-58-AA-B3-7F-10").
-This alleviates correct identification of parties and prevents reflection and misbinding attacks, as per {{Appendix D.2 of RFC9528}}.
+This simplifies correct identification of parties and prevents reflection and misbinding attacks, as per {{Appendix D.2 of RFC9528}}.

 ### Encoding and processing guidelines